umass-gis/workshops/content/agol/creating-data.md

     ![Specify feature layer name and type](media/all_AGOL/CD_19.png "Specify feature layer name and type")
 1. Give your layer a unique name, and optionally include *tags* or a *summary.* When you're done, click **"Save."**

-    It is highly recommended that you fill in the tags and summary so that other users within your organization can discover and correctly interpret your feature layer.
+    It is recommended that you fill in the tags and summary so that other users within your organization can discover and correctly interpret your feature layer.
 Collaboration is important!
     {: .note}

     ![Write in tags for new layer](media/all_AGOL/CD_20.png "Write in tags for new layer")